 Witnesses who claim to have seen this hellish creature say it takes the form of a large black dog with glowing eyes and yellow teeth!

-2. Paint Rock, Hot Springs, NC
+2. Paint Rock, Hot Springs

 Paint Rock is located on the spectacularly scenic Appalachian Trail and it has one of the most interesting pieces of folklore in American history.